Rusty Angelfish

-The Rusty Angelfish makes a great detritus and algae eater, and in a compact size!
+The Rusty Angelfish is a great member of the cleanup crew, being a detritus and algae eater, and it comes in a compact size!

-The Rusty Pygmy Angelfish is generally not overly aggressive with their tankmates.
-Like most angelfish, they get along with tankmates best when they are only type of dwarf angelfish in the aquarium.
-However it can be housed with other species of dwarf Angelfish as long as they are all added at the same time.
-But be careful to only combine angelfish with very distinct color variations.
+These angelfish are generally not overly aggressive with their tankmates.
+Like most angelfish, they get along with tankmates best when they are the only type of dwarf angelfish in the aquarium.
+However it can be housed with other species of dwarfs as long as they are all added at the same time.
+Be careful to only combine angelfish with very distinct color variations.

 For more Information on keeping saltwater fish see: